lofirepo/lofire/index.md

 : Fine-grained permissions for write access to the repository.

 Tamperproof
-: Once a transaction is stored in a branch, it cannot be removed.
+: Once a transaction is acknowledged by a quorum, it cannot be removed.

 Asynchronicity
 : Allow collaboration between users,